lwambisrat/N-Puzzle-Game/README.md

 - Enter the number of blocks (N) [e.g., 8, 15]: 8

 - Enter the STARTING index for the empty block (0) (0 to 8): 4
-  (Indices are 0-based, left-to-right, top-to-bottom; index 4 is the center of a 3x3)

 - Enter the 8 remaining tiles (1 to 8), separated by spaces:
   1 2 3 4 5 6 7 8